georgexyz19/georgexyz.com/content/posts/tipue-search-pelican.md

 A little online research reveals that Pelican plugin github repo has a [tipue-search](https://github.com/getpelican/pelican-plugins/tree/master/tipue_search) plugin.
 The Tipue Search tool itself has [a nice website](https://tipue.com/search/) and documentation.
-I spend a few hours reading the documention and try to figure out how this tool works.
+I spend a few hours reading the documentation and try to figure out how this tool works.

 The tipue-search Pelican plugin creates a js file `tipuesearch_content.js` which